 And here are a few of the more intelligent things Ritchie said about the premise behind “Revolver” earlier for those looking for more insight into the movie than our chat:

+CS: Do you feel that you’ve brought some level of spirituality or mysticism to the world of gangsters with this movie?
 Ritchie: I think different words mean different things to different people, so some people call the path of getting away from one’s self spiritual.
 Other people don’t and they call it intellectual.
 One is the Freudian school of thinking, there’s the Jungian school of thinking, one’s about finding God and one isn’t, so I’m not sure if one necessarily has the handle on truth, there’s just different words for essentially the same thing.
 I suppose in this film is what Sam Gold representsand it is a coincidence that Sam Goldwyn picked up the movie incidentallyhe represents a collective hallucination which some people call Satan and some people call the devil, some people call the false sense and some people call the Ego, but it’s essentially the same thing, it’s the dark side of our natures that has a very sophisticated way of seducing us with a different accent or a different voice and then a different guy the comes to punish us for the very thing they seduced us.

+CS: You’ve worked before with Jason but the pairing of Andre Benjamin and Vincent Pastore was an interesting one, and they’re both very distinct personalities, so how did those two guys come together in your mind?
 Ritchie: I think I saw a poster of Vinnie in a Sean John campaign smoking a cigar on Sunset Strip, and I just liked the image and considering I’d seen him in a few of the “Sopranos” things, I just fancied him as a character, and Andre because of his music videos and what he was drawn to creatively and I sympathized with what he was interested in creatively.

 CS: Once you figured out that they would play the loan sharks, did you mold the characters to their personalities?
 Ritchie: Sort of, yeah.

+CS: A lot of your fans are probably wondering why it’s taken so long for this movie to come out in the United States.
 Ritchie: Well, I think partly because people didn’t understand it.
 It’s not “Snatch” and if you liked “Snatch,” you’re not going to necessarily like “Revolver.”
 The movie itself is a tricky movie to make because the mind, by its very definition, doesn’t want to understand the premise that you are ultimately your own worst enemy.
 It’s an unattractive premise to the mind, so it’s a square peg in a round hole.
 I found the concept so attractive because I’m interested in cons, and once I found that the mind works in the same way as a con man works than I’m afraid that the premise was too good for me to ignore.

+CS: Is Jason’s character meant to be a sort of Zen monk seeking enlightenment in your eyes?
 Ritchie: Not necessarily.
 It’s a funny thing, because I know very little about zen, but the little that I do know, which has been post-film, there seems to be correlations within that, but I think the traditions of the more mystical things like zen, they all point towards the same direction, pointing towards getting out or away from one’s self, so there is a uniform ubiquitous philosophy on the self is the source of all psychological suffering.
 I’m not revealing anything new.
 That’s just the way the world of thinking has always pointed towards in that direction, and I supposed I just try to be more efficient in saying that your mind won’t understand it.
 I think we have a line in the film, “Your mind will not accept a game this big.”

+CS: Have you ever conned anyone or been conned?
 Ritchie: Well, yeah golly I only have to think about this for a second, because adverts are based on the con.
 They’re trying to make you buy products that you don’t need and how do they do that?
 They appeal to an aspect of your nature that makes you feel as though you’re going to feel more whole if you have that.
 The whole of society is based on cons.
 There is nothing that is not a con.
 When you present yourself to your potential significant other, you come up with a whole litany of what you think she will find attractive in order for her to seduce her, and you’re essentially conning her.
 The whole world of marketing is conning.
 It’s an interesting question because we don’t realize that adverts and the whole marketing world is based on cons.
 I admire the fact that it is a con because I’m interested in cons, but that is the situation, so am I being conned?
 Permanently and we’re all being conned permanently, but what aspect of our mind is so interested in being conned?
 There’s obviously an aspect of our mind that is game for the con, that wants to be conned, that wants to fall for it, but it’s also the aspect of our mind that’s not interested in truth.